Is Digital Nomadism On The Rise In 2023?

-- Digital nomads worldwide: 15.5 million
+- Digital nomads worldwide: 35 million

 - Average digital nomad’s age: 32 years old

-- Average salary: $30,000 per year
+- Average salary: $120,512 per year

-- Biggest challenge: Wifi and time zones
+- Biggest challenge: Wifi and finding a good place to work

 - Working hours: < 40 hours/week

-But what do they look like according to digital nomad data?
+What do they look like according to digital nomad data?

 - Gender: Among the digital nomad community, males (50.19%) and females (49.81%) split almost equally.

-- Origins: 76% of digital nomads are white; 10% Latino/Hispanic, 8% Asian, and 6% black.
+- Origins: 76% of digital nomads are white; 10% are Latino/Hispanic, 8% are Asian, and 6% are black.
 In addition, the most common digital nomad nationalities are American (31%), Portuguese (8%), German (7%), and Brazilian (5%) – 51% of digital nomads worldwide.

 - Age: 33% of digital nomads are between 31 and 36 years old, while 29% are between 26 and 30.
-Finally, 18% were between 37-45 years old and 11% aged 60 or older
+Finally, 18% were between 37-45 years old, and 11% were aged 60 or older

 However, digital nomads’ demographic shifts keep evolving following the pandemic.
 For example, Baby Boomers reached a pre-pandemic share of 27% in 2019.
-After that, numbers decreased to 17% in 2020 and to 12% in 2021.
+After that, the numbers decreased to 17% in 2020 and to 12% in 2021.